-When my son was a little guy and we began homeschooling, I poured over homeschool magazines, surfed the Internet for hours, joined forums and Yahoo groups, and asked every homeschool mom I encountered a million questions about curriculum, homeschool methodology, and schedules.
+When my son was a little guy and we began homeschooling, I pored over homeschool magazines, surfed the Internet for hours, joined forums and Yahoo groups, and asked every homeschool mom I encountered a million questions about curriculum, homeschool methodology, and schedules.

 If I was going to homeschool my bright, active, curious little boy, I was going to do it up right.
 So, by the time he was in the second grade, I had spent literally thousands of dollars.
 And we were miserable.
 My son was bored.